 Monitoring | Continuously checking the ship's position using methods like parallel indexing to ensure safe distance from hazards |

 Integrating parallel indexing into the overall passage planning process, along with other position fixing methods such as visual and radar fixes, enhances navigational precision and contributes to effective ship navigation.
-By investing time and effort in thorough preparation, mariners can optimize their use of parallel indexing techniques and promote safer, more efficient voyages.

 Step-by-Step Guide to Implementing Parallel Indexing

 Implementing parallel indexing is a critical aspect of ship navigation strategies that ensures accurate and safe passage planning.
-By following a systematic approach, navigators can effectively utilize this technique to enhance marine navigation accuracy.

 Selecting Suitable Reference Points